Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Discussion

-The previous sections found that legal experts disagree on implicit citation detection, and that both supervised and unsupervised methods reach reasonable performance when aggregated.
+\paragraph{False Positives Concentrate on Disagreement Cases} The previous sections found that legal experts disagree on implicit citation detection, and that both supervised and unsupervised methods reach reasonable performance when aggregated.
 We now examine the relationship between these two findings: do model errors distribute uniformly?
 Do they concentrate on the cases that were difficult for human annotators?
 Our supervised ensemble predicts 66 false positives.
 Table~\ref{tab:fp_distribution} shows that these errors concentrate on cases of annotator disagreement.
 The false positive rate is also higher when annotators disagree, by a factor of 1.7 (14.3\% vs.\ 8.4\%).
 To ensure this pattern is robust, we examine false positive rates for the nine individual classifiers used in the supervised experiments.
 We focus on true negatives (gold = NO, $n=565$).
 We compare error rates on consensual negatives versus disagreed ones.
-After FDR correction, seven of the nine models show significantly higher false positive rates on disagreement cases, as does the supervised ensemble (Table~\ref{tab:fpr_analysis}).
-Figure~\ref{fig:fpr_by_agreement} shows that odds ratios (OR) range from 1.28 to 2.91 across models, from TF-IDF (\mbox{OR = 2.17}) and SAUL-7B (\mbox{OR = 1.72}) to LawMA-8B (\mbox{OR = 2.91}).
+After FDR correction, seven of the nine models show significantly higher false positive rates on disagreement cases, as does the supervised ensemble.
+Figure~\ref{fig:fpr_by_agreement} shows that odds ratios (OR) \footnote{Restricted to true negatives (${n=565}$). ${\mathrm{OR} = \mathrm{odds}(\mathrm{FP}\mid\mathrm{disagree})\;/\;\mathrm{odds}(\mathrm{FP}\mid\mathrm{agree})}$, with ${\mathrm{odds}(p)=p/(1-p)}$. ${\mathrm{OR} >1}$: more FPs on disputed cases.} range from 1.28 to 2.91 across models (per-model rates in Appendix~\ref{app:fpr}).

-Contrary to what one might expect, models are not uncertain on difficult cases.
-Table~\ref{tab:calibration_main} shows that confidence tracks accuracy quite well on agreed cases but not on disagreed ones.
-Calibration Error is approximately twice as high on disagreement cases (0.30 vs.\ 0.15 for the supervised ensemble).
-This pattern holds across all models (Appendix~\ref{app:calibration}).
+Contrary to what one might expect, models do not become \textit{less} confident on difficult cases.
+They remain confident while being wrong.
+Confidence tracks accuracy quite well on agreed cases but not on disagreed ones (Table~\ref{tab:calibration_full}, Appendix~\ref{app:calibration}).
+Calibration Error is approximately twice as high on disagreement cases (0.30 versus 0.15 for the supervised ensemble).
+This pattern holds across all models.
+The concentration persists after controlling for chunk and article length and lexical overlap (logistic regression, Appendix~\ref{app:confounds}).
+Yet, we cannot definitively establish whether the residual difficulty reflects genuine legal ambiguity or other unmeasured factors.
+Nonetheless, the fact that 43\% of disagreements involve the fact versus law boundary (Table~\ref{tab:disagreement_structure}) is consistent with the hypothesis that some examples represent ambiguous applications of legal rules.
+A symmetric analysis of the false negatives shows the same direction but does not reach significance (Appendix~\ref{app:fn}), which is consistent with the very limited number of items tested (25).